Saïd Djabelkhir: Biography

-He campaigns for an update of the interpretation of the Quran : "Ce sont des textes qui ont été édictés dans un contexte historique bien défini.
-Ces textes répondent à des besoins anciens "(these are texts that were enacted in a well-defined historical context.
-These texts respond to ancient needs).
+He campaigns for an update of the interpretation of the Quran: ("These are texts that were enacted in a well-defined historical context.
+These texts respond to ancient needs.")

-Threatened because of his opinions
+Threats because of his views

-On his Facebook page, he shares his analyzes and critiques of various aspects of the Muslim religion and Algerian society.
-Calling himself a supporter of an "Enlightenment Islam", he attacks the rigorous reading of religious texts by the Salafists and the Wahhabis.
+On his Facebook page, he shares his analyses and critiques of various aspects of Islam and Algerian society.
+Calling himself a supporter of an "Enlightenment Islam", he attacks the dogmatic reading of religious texts by the Salafis and the Wahhabis.
+He holds that it is necessary, when reading the Qu'ran, to distinguish between history and myths, and that much of the Quranic stories must be taken from a symbolic point of view.
+He speaks out for a separation of politics and religion in Algeria, whose official religion is Islam.

 In May 2019, he declared that fasting in Ramadan was not an Islamic obligation, which earned him death threats from Islamists.
-He supported the right to celebrate Yennayer, the Berber New Year.
-He said that the ritual sacrifice of the sheep and the pilgrimage to Mecca existed before Islam and therefore have a pagan origin.
-He said that it is necessary, when reading the Qu'ran, to distinguish between history and myths, and that much of the Quranic stories must be taken from a symbolic point of view.
-He speaks out for a separation of politics and religion in Algeria, whose official religion is Islam.
+He has supported the right to celebrate Yennayer, the Berber New Year.
+Saïd has said that the ritual sacrifice of the sheep and the pilgrimage to Mecca existed before Islam and therefore have a pagan origin.